-Celery transplanting continues throughout the marsh.
+Celery transplanting is finishing up throughout the marsh.
 Diseases and insect damage have been very low.
 Herbicide damage is the most common concern right now.
-Celery will benefit from this rain, but we will be closely monitoring for any celery leaf curl or other diseases.
+We will be closely monitoring for any celery leaf curl or other diseases.

 Daily Weather